front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 title: Add your custom endpoint
 ---

-You can add your custom endpoint easily and fasted.
+When customizing your shop, you may need to retrieve data from Magento.
+This is done by fetching data from an REST endpoint on Magento that will the be used in a [GraphQL module](/docs/essentials/extend-the-graphql-schema.html).
+In this documentation you will learn how to create a new REST endpoint in your Magento 1.

-Follow this main step :
+This can be done by completing the following steps:

 1. Add and complete `api2.xml` file
 2. Implement API method(s)

-## Add and complete api2.xml
+## Add and complete `api2.xml`

-`api2.xml` is your main api config file, you can add this file on your own module in `etc` directory.
+`api2.xml` is your main API config file, you can add this file on your own module in `etc` directory.

 This is a basic structure of this config file :